Create Startup, Product and Founder Videos in Minutes | HeyGen

 Brand kit

 Upload your logo, colours, fonts, lower thirds, and intro/outro slates.
-Lock in consistency across your entire video library.
+Ensure consistent branding across your entire video library.

-Turn your founder voice into watchable, on-brand videos without a studio or reshoots.
+Turn your founder voice into engaging, on-brand videos without a studio or multiple reshoots.

-Create your digital twin and voice clone in a simple guided flow.
-Capture your presence once, then be everywhere when it matters.
+Create your digital twin and voice clone through a simple guided flow.
+Capture your presence once, then be available everywhere when it truly matters.

 Write a prompt, paste your draft, or use the script assistant to refine the message.
-Keep it concise, human, and ready to engage viewers.
+Keep it crisp, natural, and ready to engage viewers.

 Brand and generate

 Apply your Brand Kit, add screens or assets, choose the aspect ratio, and click generate.
-Studio-quality results in minutes.
+Get studio-quality results within minutes.

 Publish and update